SiddhantGupta14/taiyoAssignment/README.md

 All the pages are responsive to three level screens like desktop, tabs, and mobiles.

-For this assignment i use teck-Stacks-
+For this assignment the teck-Stacks used are-
 Html, Css, Javascript, React.js,React-Router, Json-Server, Api, Chart.js, React-leaflet, and Maptiler.

 ## To start the application